 The Endurance racing season is in full swing, and Porsche is off to a strong start.
 Herbeth Motorsports' GT3R scored a victory at the Dubai 24 Hours, and the new 911 RSR scored a strong second place at the Daytona 24 Hours.
 The next major event is the Bathurst 12 Hours on February 5th, and Porsche will be represented by Walkinshaw GT3 and Competition Motorsports.

 Walkinshaw GT3 descends from the now-defunct Tom Walkinshaw Racing.
-In addition to a 24 Hours of Le Mans victory with Porsche in 1995, the Walkinshaw name is associated with one of the most striking victories in Bathurst history.
+In addition to a 24 Hours of Le Mans victory with Porsche in 1995, the Walkinshaw name is associated with one of the most striking history.
 Walkinshaw GT3's GT3 R will be run by Porsche drivers Earl Bamber, Kévin Estre and Laurens Vanthoor in the #911 car.
 The #12 car, fielded by Competition Motorsport will be piloted by Marc Lieb, Patrick Long and Matt Campbell.

 This year's race is absolutely filled with GT3 cars across four classes.
 Two smaller classes, including GT4 cars and an invitational class, will also run.
 Including the five Porsche GT3 Cup cars in Class B, the GT3 field numbers thirty nine cars.
 The race has run in its current form since 2007, and the number of GT3 entrants has increased each year.